xPaw/Steam-Card-Farmer/README.md

 If you have games with remaining drops which have less than 2 hours of playtime, the app will first mass-idle all of them up to 2 hours.
 Then it will start switching through them to get card drops.
 If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.

-It'll automatically switch through all games you have with remaining card drops (it checks every 20 minutes or immediately when a new item is received).
-One could theoretically mass-idle all games at once, but it takes just as long and this way doesn't rack up unnecessary fake playtime.

 If you want to play a game while idler is running, press **Continue Launch** in Steam, and idler will wait until you finish playing to resume idling.
 You do not need to shut down the idler.

 ### License